18F/methods/_pages/discover/cognitive-walkthrough.md

 2. Develop a set of representative tasks that emphasize new use or infrequent use.

-3. Recruit three to five users for each of the traits you’ve identified to participate in a moderated usability testing session.
+3. Designate a member of the design team to play the role of a user who has the traits you’ve identified to participate in a moderated usability testing session.
 (The traits can overlap.)

 4. Ask the user to accomplish their goal using a printed or interactive design.
 As they go, ask what they would attempt to do next or how they would learn.
  - Don't lead the user through the task, but encourage them to stay focused on what they’re trying to accomplish.
  - Pay attention to expected outcomes and how quickly/easily participants are able to pick up a task.

-5. Analyze the walkthrough results to highlight what users learned easily and what needs improvement.
+5. Analyze the walkthrough results to highlight where the user struggled and what needs improvement.

 ## Applied in government research